Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 It was a total ambush.

-They they lied to me to get me on, and then it's okay if you don't read the book and want to ask me questions.
+They lied to me to get me on, and then it's okay if you don't read the book and want to ask me questions.

-All five Rush admitted they never read the book, but that didn't stop them from a non-stop attack.
+All five, Rush, admitted they never read the book, but that didn't stop them from a non-stop attack.

 Well, that's because you're being judgmental in your book.

-Well, yeah, but they haven't read it.
+But they haven't read it.

 They haven't read it.

-They're attacked.
+They're attacking.

 It doesn't matter.